weaviate/weaviate-io/_posts/blog/2022-10-18-Image-Search-Application-with-Weaviate-and-Python-Flask.md

    ]
 }
 ```
-Once you’ve defined the schema, it is added to Weaviate with
+Once you’ve defined the schema, it is then added to Weaviate.
 ```
 client.schema.create(schema)
 ```

-Run the `create-schema.py` to add the schema to your Weaviate instance:
+Run the `create-schema.py` to add the schema to your Weaviate instance;

 ```bash
 python create-schema.py